 The process of producing an educational film can take several steps.
 First, a producer can find ideas that fit the context through the full coexistence of the surrounding environments, problems, issues and interests (Kavadias, Dimokritos, 2017).

 Second, planning should include a complete plan covering all aspects of the educational program: selecting a topic from various disciplines, defining and formulating the general objective, defining the behavioral objectives, sorting the educational, behavioral objectives, defining the characteristics of the targeted group, selecting teaching aids, searching for relevant scientific facts including information, figures, pictures, and pre- and posttests (Southern, 2016).
 The program presenter should possess the necessary competencies of a successful presenter in terms of voice and appearance, and he should also be creative and be keen on by learners and viewers.
-(Muhamad, Mahmoud, Younis et al., 2004).
+(Muhamad, et al., 2004).

 The third is the stage of preparation and presentation.
 At this stage, a teacher performs a set of arrangements, including watching the program in advance, setting the place appropriately, preparing learners for watching the program (he presents the core points in the subject of the study to draw the learners’ attention), and telling them about the required tasks during and after the screening to attract attention (Obaid, 2011).